Lima Memorial Health System Logo

 Exams and Tests

-Your health care provider can usually diagnose this problem by examining your foot.
+Your provider can usually diagnose this problem by examining your foot.
 Squeezing your forefoot or toes together bring on the symptoms.

 A foot x-ray may be done to rule out bone problems.
 MRI or ultrasound can successfully diagnose the condition.

 Nerve testing (electromyography) cannot diagnose Morton neuroma.
-But it may be used to rule out conditions that cause similar symptoms.
+But it may be used to check for conditions that cause similar symptoms.

 Blood tests may be done to check for inflammation-related conditions, including certain forms of arthritis.